SAG Infotech Official Tax Blog Huge 50% Off on CA DAY

 Vigilant Consumer

-After the implementation of GST, prices of many products just got some changes from the previously followed structure.
+After the implementation of GST, the prices of many products just got some changes from the previously followed structure.
 The government has revised the MRP rules for the businesses and Consumer Ministry has directed the businesses to paste the new stickers with fresh pricing.

 MRP Rules After Implementation of GST